Spring Continuing Education Lunch and Learn set for March 12

 Mark Stovall, CAT, CMHT, Chief Operating Officer, Oxford Treatment Center, will present.

-For this program, Oxford Treatment Center is approved for 1.5 CE credit hours for Social Workers and pending approval for Counselors.
+For this program, Oxford Treatment Center is approved for 1.5 CE credit hours for Social Workers and Counselors.
 The program is free for professionals, with lunch provided.

 Recovery 101: The Basics of Treating Addiction

-1.5 CE Credit Hours for Social Workers; pending approval for Counselors
+1.5 CE Credit Hours for Social Workers and Counselors

 The Oxford Treatment Center is approved as a Designated Provider of Social Work Continuing Education hours by the Mississippi Board of Examiners for Social Workers and Marriage & Family Therapists (DP #18002 ).
 Social workers receive 1.5 CE Credit hours for full attendance/successful completion in this course.